keigotoyoshima/English-Script-Devided-App/README.md

 At that time, I need to search for subtitles, but I don't know where to watch because the movie is long.

-This site is convenient because it divides every 10 minutes and displays subtitles.
+This site is convenient because it divides every 10 minutes and displays subtitles　beautifully．

+## Enable movie list
+### movie
+Family of man
+### drama
+suits

+### Sorry for lack of choices. 😭 I will increase it when I have time.